pikvm/pikvm/pages/bluetooth_hid.md

 8. To reverse, uncomment lines from Step 2 and remove lines in Step 6, ```reboot```

 # Using Bluetooth HID
-* After a reboot, the Pi-KVM will be ready for detection and pairing with no auth.
-You will see the `Pi-KVM HID` device.
+* After a reboot, the PiKVM will be ready for detection and pairing with no auth.
+You will see the `PiKVM HID` device.
-* Once the server is connected, Pi-KVM will no longer be discoverable and pairable to other clients until you unpair the server.
+* Once the server is connected, PiKVM will no longer be discoverable and pairable to other clients until you unpair the server.
 * If something went wrong, use the web menu `System -> Reset keyboard & mouse`.
-This will cause unpair the device and switch the Pi-KVM to public mode before the first client is connected.
+This will cause unpair the device and switch the PiKVM to public mode before the first client is connected.